Find yourself on Google Earth!

 See more or less

-From the main control menu, the List icon (it looks like three horizontal lines) provides a range of options for how maps will appear, including.
+In the bottom left of the screen, the Layers button provides a range of options for how maps will appear, including:

 • Map Style: add borders, landmarks, roads labels and more.

-An illustration of the Google Earth search function.
+An illustration of the Google Earth Layers button

 Search for things

-The Search function in the main control menu lets you type in a location you want to visit.
+The Search function in the top menu bar lets you type in a location you want to visit.

-You can enter the name of a continent, region, country, state, city, suburb or street to zoom there across the globe.
-It can also understand search queries like capital of France.
+You can enter the name of a continent, region, country, state, city, suburb, or street to zoom there across the globe.
+It can also understand search queries, such as capital of France.

 Narrow it down